-When designing a logo there are many factors that go into creating a brand’s visual identity below is a list of areas a logo/brand identity designer should take into consideration when creating a logo design.
+When designing a logo there are many factors that go into creating a brand’s visual identity.
+Below is a list of areas a logo/brand identity designer should take into consideration when creating a logo design.
+Let’s take a look How To Level Up Your Logo Design Skills.

 Research, Research, Research!!!